paypal/react-paypal-js/README.md

 ### PayPal Hosted Fields

-The Braintree hosted field SDK can be used with the PayPal JS SDK to render hosted fields to create custom secure payment UIs.
-Read more about this integration in the [Braintree PayPal client-side integration docs](https://developer.paypal.com/braintree/docs/guides/hosted-fields/overview).
+The JS SDK hosted-fields component provides a secure payment form that you can customize.
+Read more about this integration in the [PayPal Advanced Card Payments documentation](https://developer.paypal.com/docs/business/checkout/advanced-card-payments/).

 To integrate your hosted fields in your site you need to use two components.
 The parent `<PayPalHostedFieldsProvider />`and the `<PayPalHostedField>` children.
 The first one is similar to the `<PayPalScripProvider>` if you are familiar with that component.
 Below you can see an example: